• Skip to primary navigation

 As discussed above, at the last Federal election, the total CR vote would have been enough to get a senator elected in every state.
 That equates to 12 senators elected over the two-election Senate cycle.

-Based on current levels of the primary vote, One Nation would have 4 of the 12 seats in the parliament, UAP 3, Lib Dems 2, and 1 seat each for 3 other minor parties.
+Based on current levels of the primary vote, One Nation and UAP would each have 4 of the 12 seats in the parliament, Lib Dems 2, and 1 seat each for 2 other minor parties.

 Having even one Senate seat gives a party a platform, a status, and a portal into the Federal Parliament for its members.